Society Hill Synagogue: Society Hill Synagogue

 The synagogue purchased the building next door, to its west, to add classrooms in 2007, and in 2009 secured a grant for repairs to the envelope of the 19th century sanctuary and annex.
-Between 2007 and 2019, Society Hill Synagogue raised more than $4 million in order to purchase its neighboring building and undertake major construction and renovation throughout its two buildings.
+Between 2007 and 2019, Society Hill Synagogue raised more than $3 million in order to purchase its neighboring building and undertake major construction and renovation throughout its two buildings.
 Construction began in 2020 and was completed in 2021.
 In June 2021, the synagogue opened its new adjacent three-story Paula Kline Learning Center, which is connected to the historic synagogue building by a multistory gallery annex.
 The construction and space improvements expanded the historic building's Social Hall, renovated the Beit Midrash, built six new classrooms, developed a large private courtyard to the synagogue's south, and added an Americans with Disabilities Act-compliant elevator and ADA-compliant restrooms.

 The congregation is independent, and its services are based on Conservative liturgy while incorporating influences from the Reconstructionist, Renewal, and Reform movements, and beyond.
 Society Hill Synagogue embraces its diverse membership, including interfaith couples and families, LGBTQ+ people, people of color, and people of all abilities.

 Ivan Caine served as Rabbi from the congregation's founding in 1967 until 2001.
 In the mid-1970s, Rabbi Caine also served as a part-time Rabbi to Congregation Kesher Israel around the corner in the neighborhood.
 Cantor Alan Cohn served the synagogue from 1974 through 2000.

 Avi Winokur served as Rabbi from 2001 to 2020.
 Nathan Kamesar was hired as Associate Rabbi in 2018 and succeeded Rabbi Winokur as Rabbi in July 2020.
 Hazzan Jessi Roemer has served as Cantor since 2018.
-The synagogue has grown from 275 member families in 2020 to more than 400 families in September 2025.
+The synagogue has grown from 275 member families in 2020 to more than 400 families in September 2025 and 420 in April 2026.
+Friday night Shabbat services regularly attract 60 to 80 attendees, and Saturday morning Shabbat services bring together more than 125 participants weekly.

+United States Senator Arlen Specter and Philadelphia City Council member Joan Specter were members of the congregation in the 1980s.